-This class includes apples which do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified above.
+This class includes apples which do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified in point A.

 The flesh must be free from major defects.

 The following defects may be allowed, provided the apples retain their essential characteristics as regards the quality, the keeping quality and presentation: